-The Building-level School Safety Team is appointed by the Director of Operations and includes representatives of administrators, representatives of faculty, and any other representatives that the Chief Education Officer and Director of Operations deem appropriate.
+The Building-level School Safety Team is appointed by the Chief Operating Officer and includes representatives of administrators, representatives of faculty, and any other representatives that the Chief Education Officer and Chief Operating Officer deem appropriate.
 One key function of this team is to identify the types of emergencies and incidents that may occur in our school.
 This team meets annually to update and ensure that this plan is in compliance with NYSED.
 Additional meetings will be scheduled as needed to modify the plan to meet the needs of Vertus.
 It is recommended that the whole team conducts risk assessments annually.

-Name Title Contact Information Timothy Hill Director of Operations (228) 990-6380 Levi Bennett Director of Student Success (585) 280-3123 Richard Maez Director of Facilities (480) 241-3071 James Daniels Dean of Students (585) 481-4487 Deane Schneider Facilities Manager (585) 490-0806 Maurice Rice Lead Preceptor (585) 363-2120 Norris Woods College and Career Counselor (585) 490-2051 Dwayne Snead Attendance Officer (585) 857-5994
+Staff Title Contact Information Timothy Hill Chief Operating Officer (228) 990-6380 Levi Bennett Principal (585) 280-3123 Richard Maez Director of Athletics & PE (480) 241-3071 James Daniels Social Worker (585) 481-4487 Deane Schneider Facilities Manager (585) 490-0806 Maurice Rice Lead Preceptor (585) 363-2120 Norris Woods College and Career Counselor (585) 490-2051 Dwayne Snead Attendance Officer (585) 857-5994